 Unity NetCode (preview)

 If you’re thinking about making a multiplayer game in Unity, our DOTS Sample project is a good place to see our progress in this area so far.
 The NetCode that’s included provides client-side prediction, authoritative server and interpolation, making it easy to create a networked FPS game.
-Install the Unity Transport and Unity NetCode preview packages from the Package Manager to get started.

 Find out more about the future of Unity networking from this Unite Copenhagen 2019 talk.